 Since 2007, Fae Wiedenhoeft and her band have been entertaining audiences with their unique blend of Celtic Folk.
 Their traditional sounding compositions and heart breaking songs are loved and revered by many across the globe.

 SeaStar's love of musical storytelling is only surpassed by their desire to share it with others.
-They have played across the US, Canada, Ireland, Turkey, Poland, and Scotland, playing in such well known festivals as Dougie MacLean's Perthshire Amber Festival (2013) and Celtic Connections Music Festival in Glasgow (2014).
+They have played across the US, Canada, Ireland, Turkey, Poland, England, France, and Scotland, playing in such well known festivals as Dougie MacLean's Perthshire Amber Festival (2013) and Celtic Connections Music Festival in Glasgow (2014).